Jumpscale/g8cockpit/docs/usage/Howto/Create_VDC/Create_VDC.md

 ## How to create a VDC

+For creating a virtual datacenter (VDC) use the **vdc** actor template, available here: https://github.com/Jumpscale/ays_jumpscale8/tree/master/templates/ovc/vdc

-Here's an example blueprint for creating a virtual datacenter (VDC):
+Here's an example blueprint for creating a VDC:

 ```
 g8client__cl: